MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/launch-settings-app.md

 | Cortana across my devices | ms-settings:cortana-notifications |
 | Talk to Cortana | ms-settings:cortana-language |

+> [!NOTE]
-> Note this Settings section on desktop will be called Search when the PC is set to regions where Cortana is not currently available or Cortana has been disabled.
+> This Settings section on desktop will be called Search when the PC is set to regions where Cortana is not currently available or Cortana has been disabled.
 Cortana-specific pages (Cortana across my devices, and Talk to Cortana) will not be listed in this case.

 ## Devices